kswang2400/project-tracker/README.md

-# Basecamp Clone (# will change name)
+# Basecamp Clone

 [Heroku link][heroku]

 [heroku]: http://basecamp-clone-kwang.herokuapp.com/

 ## Minimum Viable Product
-Basecamp Clone is a clone of Tumblr built on Rails and Backbone.
+Basecamp Clone is a clone of Basecamp built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->